jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 val storeWithRandomId = storeOf("Data") // id is created by `Id.next()`
 ```

-This Id is useful for linking portions of the UI which is semantically connected by the data.
+This *id* is useful for linking portions of the UI which is semantically connected by the data.
 As the store holds the
 data, it makes sense, that it also keeps track of its identity.

-Here we use the Id to connect the `label` to the `ìnput` field, so that clicking on the label text will focus the input;
+Here we use the *id* to connect the `label` to the `input` field, so that clicking on the label text will focus the input;
 this is a well known HTML function.

 ```kotlin